 Cpl.
-Edward Gus Depa was born on September 3, 1916, to Marek and Ludwina Depa.
+Edward Gust Depa was born on September 3, 1916, Taylor County, Wisconsin, to Marek and Ludwina Depa.
 He was raised in Wisconsin with his three brothers and three sisters.
 His mother died while he was a child leaving his father to raise the children.
-Edward came to Chicago looking for work in 1936 and lived at 717 North Paulina Street.
-He worked as a punch press operator at an electric appliance manufacturing company.
-It was while living in Chicago that Edward was drafted in April of 1941.
+Edward came to Chicago looking for work in 1936 and lived at 1739 West Erie Street.
+He worked as a punch press operator at Chicago Flexible Shaft Company.

 In the late summer of 1941, Edward took part in maneuvers in Louisiana from September 1 through 30.
 After the maneuvers, the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.
 Many of the tankers received furloughs home to say their goodbyes.